Lamden/docs/docs/using_the_wallet.md

 If you would like to clear the history of transactions in your wallet, follow the next steps:

 1. Open the wallet
-2. At left sidebar select `Holdings`
+2. At left sidebar select `Accounts`
-3. Select the wallet at which you would like to purge transactions.
+3. Select the account at which you would like to purge transactions.
 4. Select `Options`.
 5. Click on the `Purge Transactions`